-> SharePoint can store and sorting large amounts of data and has begun to replace the need for physical file servers.
-Businesses in various industries, including construction, use SharePoint to enable remote access since the service is accessible from virtually any place with an internet connection.
+SharePoint can store and sort large amounts of data and has begun to replace the need for physical file servers.
+In addition, businesses in various industries, including construction, use SharePoint to enable remote access since the service is accessible from virtually any place with an internet connection.

 Sites.
-Work groups can create their own internal websites within SharePoint to store and organize their files, as well as display announcements.
+Workgroups can create their internal websites within SharePoint to store and organize their files and display announcements.

 What is OneDrive?

 Easy to use.
-OneDrive has desktop, mobile and web-based apps that allow employees to access their files on any device.
-Files automatically sync to the cloud and locally to your devices for offline viewing and editing.
+OneDrive has desktop, mobile, and web-based apps that allow employees to access their files on any device.
+In addition, files automatically sync to the cloud and locally to your devices for offline viewing and editing.

 Talk to our IT consulting team to decide on which storage service is best for your company.